The growth of massive stars via stellar collisions in ensemble star clusters: Summary and Discussion

 We also investigated the maximum mass of the PCPs and found that in ensemble clusters, the maximum mass depends on the assembling time of sub-clusters.
 In the early assembling models, the maximum mass of the PCPs is comparable to that of sub-virial solo-clusters.
-In the late assembling models, however, the maximum mass is similar to that of the solo sub-clusters.
-The difference between them is mainly caused by the number of collisions.
-In the late assembling models, a larger number of SCPs are ejected from the cluster and fail to merge to the PCP than in the early assembling case.
+In the late assembling models, however, the maximum mass is similar to that of the solo sub-clusters; the difference is mainly caused by the number of collisions.
+In the late assembling models a larger number of SCPs are ejected from the cluster than in the early assembling case and the SCPs fail to merge to the PCP.

 When the collisions of stars proceed most successfully (in early assembling and cold solo models), we find that the maximum masses of the PCPs reach $\sim$2\% of the total mass of the clusters even if we take into account the high mass-loss rate due to the stellar wind.
 Assuming an R136-like cluster of $\sim 5\times 10^4 M_{\odot}$, the expected maximum mass is $\sim 1000 M_{\odot}$.
 Such an efficient mass growth might result in the formation of IMBHs.
 For lower metalicity, the massive stars are predicted to collapse directly to IMBHs \citep{2003ApJ...591..288H}.